 Frailty is becoming more common as our population ages.
 Symptoms usually include low energy, weight loss

-strength.
+and weak muscle strength.
 Frailty also makes you more likely to suffer from various health issues, such as falls, fractures, disability, dementia

 , hospitalisation, nursing home placement and premature death.

 It goes without saying that frailty is also associated with a lower quality of life.